31Amin/car_maintenance_tracker/README.md

 **Directory;**

-The directory collection holds all the suer data, records are created when a user registers on the site.
+The directory collection holds all the user data, records are created when a user registers on the site.
 Data in the collection;
 - Name
 - e-mail address